stevejoluc/stevejoluc.github.io/docs/about/about.md

 #### [Resume](https://registry.jsonresume.org/stevejoluc)

-Hello, my name is Steven, and I am a technical leader with a passion for technology and people.
-To help you understand who I am, I will summarize my strengths into three buckets; [leadership](https://stevejoluc.github.io/about/about/#leadership), [learning agility](https://stevejoluc.github.io/about/about/#learning-agility), and [developing others](https://stevejoluc.github.io/about/about/#developing-others).
+Hello, my name is Steven.
+I am an infrastructure engineer with a passion for technology and people.
+To help you understand who I am, I will summarize my strengths into three buckets; **leadership**, **developing others**, and being a **continous learner**.

 ## Leadership
 I come from a family that has a deep history of being first responders and serving our country.
 This background has helped instill me with leadership values such as; team work, the ability to adapt, and finding strategic solutions to problems.
 Throughout my life I have always gravitated toward a leadership role.
-Whether it has been Team Captain for soccer or a Product Owner at State Farm.
+Whether it has been Team Captain for soccer or a technology leader at State Farm.
 Being a leader has always been part of who I am.
-It also provides me with what I find most rewarding; coaching, motivating and empowering my peers.
+It provides me with what I find most rewarding; coaching, motivating and empowering my peers.

-## Learning Agility

-## Developing Others

 ## Interestes
 ### Technology
 - AWS
 - Terraform
-- Observability
+- Observability Platforms
 - Python
 - CI/CD